GuyAzoulay/Ex2_OOP/README.md

   ### Things To Improve
     - Create tests during the project
-    - Divide more correctly our time between al the assigments
+    - Divide more correctly our time between all the assigments
   ### Thing To save
     - Deep learning of the problem space
     - A good Pre designed what we willing to do in that assigment